Setting Button Actions

 The interface treats all values for each field as a string.

-Dismiss Message dismisses the In-App Message.
+Dismiss Message closes the message.

 Location Opt-in opens the system prompt for location opt-in.

 Next opens the next screen in a scene.